Helvellyn: Summit

 The summit of Helvellyn takes the form of a broad plateau, sloping gently to the south-west, but dropping abruptly to the north-east into Red Tarn cove.
 So smooth and large is this summit that a small aeroplane was able to land on it in 1926 (see History below).
 The highest point, 950 m above sea level, is the top of a small rocky knoll, marked by a loose cairn.
 In former times this knoll used to be known as Helvellyn High Man (or Higher Man.)
-Nearby there is a cross-shaped stone shelter; to the north is an Ordnance Survey trig point, slightly lower than the summit at 949 m.
+To the north is an Ordnance Survey trig point, slightly lower than the summit at 949 m.

-The view from the top on a clear day extends across the whole of the Lake District to the Solway Firth and hills of south-west Scotland to the north-west, Cheviot and the Pennine Hills to the north-east, Morecambe Bay, Blackpool and the coast of North Wales to the south, and the Irish Sea to the west.
-Snowdon is hidden by the Coniston Fells, and the Isle of Man is largely hidden behind the Great Gable and Pillar group of fells.

 The subsidiary top, Helvellyn Lower Man, is about 700 m to the north-west.
 Its summit is small compared to the plateau of Helvellyn, but it offers better views to the north-west, as the ground falls steeply away from it on that side.